Leading DIP Switch Manufacturers

 SPST Switch

 A single pole, double throw (SPDT) switch chooses one of two possible current-flow directions.
 In other words, shifting the actuator directs current flow in a different circuit branch rather than interrupting it.
+SPDT switches are frequently used when you need to alternate between two circuits, such as in the selection of signal paths, toggling between power sources, or switching device modes.
+They are widely implemented in communication equipment, test and measurement instruments, and industrial automation controls.

 SPDT Switch

 Double pole, double throw (DPDT) switches use two connected switches to regulate two circuits.
 Both switches change positions simultaneously when one is toggled.
 Within its circuit, each switch diverts the current in a different direction.
 Technically, this configuration allows for numerous poles and throws by connecting several switches.
+DPDT switches are essential in applications requiring polarity reversal, such as DC motor control, switching between different power supplies, or advanced signal routing in audio and telecommunication systems.

 DPDT Switch

-Toggle Switch
+Toggle DIP Switch

 Piano DIP Switch

-Rotary Dip Switch
+Rotary DIP Switch

 16-Position Rotary DIP Switch

-There are three-position slide DIP switches, commonly set as on/off/on, with a neutral location in the middle and contacts at either end.
-Any DIP switch can function normally closed (NC) or usually open (NO).
+There are also three-position slide DIP switches, commonly set as on/off/on, with a neutral location in the middle and contacts at either end.
+Slide switches are favored for their easy operation and clear state indication.
+Any DIP switch can function as normally closed (NC) or normally open (NO).
 When activated, normally open switches complete the circuit, whereas normally closed switches sever the circuit.
-Other varieties of DIP switches include seesaw-style rocker actuators.
-Lifting one side of the actuator lowers the other when the switching mechanism is in any of its two locations.
-They are merely another variant of the standard toggle switch as a result.
+Slide DIP switches are used in consumer electronics, telecommunication equipment, and test boards for quick and reliable manual configuration changes.

 Key DIP Switch Specifications